 Certegy provides few details about its verification criteria and what goes into its risk analysis framework.

 The company states that your credit score is not a factor in the risk model; the decision of whether to accept a check or not is based on a statistical analysis of your check compared to all other checks in the Certegy system.

 Certegy also says that it may try to contact your bank to determine whether or not you have sufficient funds in your account.

-What Should I Do If Certegy Declines My Check?
+What Should You Do If Certegy Declines Your Check?

 Certegy cannot override check rejections; however, each check transaction is unique, so previous rejections do not necessarily mean that Certegy will decline your checks in the future.

 If you believe that identity theft might have played a role in your rejection, you should file a police report, so you have evidence of the suspected theft.

 - An original, notarized affidavit with your signature, which you can find on Certegy’s website; See our previous research for information on where to find a notary.

 - A legible copy of your driver’s license